 In this article, we’ll give you three different ways to add a WordPress favicon to your site.
 If you already know which method you prefer, you can use the links below to jump straight to a specific section:

-- How to Add WordPress Favicon via WordPress Customizer
+How to Add a WordPress Favicon to Site via WordPress Customizer

 As of WordPress 4.3, all WordPress sites include a site icon feature that makes it easy to upload and crop an image to use as a favicon.